Introduction to Carrick A Rede

 The name Carrick-a-rede is from the Irish Carraig a’ Ráid meaning “rock of the casting”.

-The footbridge connects a tiny rock island called Carrick-a-rede to the mainland, therefore, earning the name Carrick-a-rede footbridge.
+The footbridge connects a tiny rocky island called Carrick-a-rede to the mainland, offering breathtaking views of the Atlantic Ocean, therefore, earning the name Carrick-a-rede footbridge.

 Carrick a rede has had a bridge for over 350 years ago, initially built at the start of each fishing season with slates of wood strung up with just one guide rope.

-No one lives on the island; however, there is a small bothy and workshop previously used by the local salmon fishermen who used it for shelter and to land their catch.
-For many years the sole function of the bridge was to transport men on and off until the salmon population dwindled to a point whereby it became unviable to make a living from fishing.
-Sadly 2002 was the last season (which runs from June to September) that was commercially fished, where the annual catch was just over 300, which was the average catch per day in the 1960s.
+No one lives on the island; however, there is a single building—a fisherman’s cottage and workshop—previously used by the local salmon fishermen who used it for shelter and to land their catch.
+For many years the sole function of the bridge was to transport men on and off during the salmon season, which runs from June to September, until the salmon population dwindled to a point whereby it became unviable to make a living from fishing.
+Sadly, 2002 was the last season that was commercially fished, where the annual catch was just over 300, which was the average catch per day in the 1960s.
+Now, there are very few salmon and only a handful of salmon left, highlighting the environmental impact and changes over time.

 The current bridge is now owned by the National Trust and was built by Heyn Construction in 2008 at a cost of £16,000 ($21,000).
+The National Trust, a conservation charity, plays a crucial role in preserving and maintaining the site.
+Local climbers have also been involved in building and maintaining the bridge, especially during past upgrades and safety improvements.
 Whereas the original bridges were made of rope and wood, the current bridge is built of steel wires ropes and Douglas Fir wooden slats along the path.
-In terms of dimensions, the new bridge is 66 ft long and is suspended 100 ft above crashing waves and rocks.
+In terms of dimensions, the new bridge is 66 ft long and is suspended nearly 100 ft above sea level, over crashing waves and rocks.
 The bridge can support up to 10 tonnes of weight…..more than enough to support the 8 visitors limit that the wardens allow at any one time.

 If the weather is turbulent, the gates will be closed off for safety purposes, therefore, before visiting the area check on the weather.
 You can also check on the dedicated Twitter (@NTCarrickarede) site for the most up to date information.
 Most tourists tend to avoid it during the rainy and windy days, so it may the best time to go if you want it all to yourself.

-From speaking to the local guides, occasionally visitors go over and they are afraid to come back across the bridge due to the wind swaying the bridge.
+From speaking to the local guides, there have been many instances where visitors go over and they are afraid to come back across the bridge due to the wind swaying the bridge.
 Therefore, their only option is to be ferried back from the island to the mainland via a boat.
 There are the people who land on the island using helicopters, but this is a rare occurrence happening once or twice in a year.

 If you want to get an alternative view of the Rope Bridge, there are sailing and kayaking tours that will take you under the bridge.
 When the tide is unusually low, you can even walk under the bridge.